 The best place to put them is on your Footer.
 You can also make them invisible (not use in any Menus) but then the URL’s have to be obvious like yourwebsite.com/privacy-policy so everyone can check it out whenever necessary.

 PHASE #3 Make your Blog worth your time

 Create and set up an opt-in

 Capture all of the people who might be interested in your future offers right from the very beginning!

-For that, you’ll need to create an option and make sure to set it up properly.
+For that, one of the steps to take after you’ve started a blog will be to create an option and make sure to set it up properly.

 Then, work on your first free opt-in.
 Opt-in is an additional value you give away for people emails.
 It should be relevant to your readers but it doesn’t have to be anything overly complicated.

 It can be a checklist, e-book, online course or whatever else makes sense for you.

 Then, make it all available for your audience.
 Read more about how to set up a profitable mailing list with MailerLite.

 Choose Blog Monetization methods